-Further steps were taken to reduce the risk of birds or other animals colliding with civil aviation aircraft, giving priority to airport safety.
-To that end, three (3) more Wildlife Controllers were hired in Thessaloniki in 2021.
+The Wildlife Hazard Management Team continued in 2021 as well to take actions to reduce the risk of birds or other animals colliding with civil aviation aircraft, giving priority to airport safety.
 In addition, the Wildlife Hazard Management Team also implements a Biodiversity Protection Program in all 14 regional airports.
 This program includes a 5-year action plan to conserve fauna biodiversity which is not a threat to aircraft.
 In 2021, working with ACI World, Fraport Greece signed the Buckingham Palace Declaration United for Wildlife intended to tackle illegal wildlife trade.
 Fraport Greece will take immediate steps to adopt protocols under which it will inform competent authorities to combat illegal wildlife trade at the 14 regional airports.